Charmaine Dean: Education and career

 she joined the faculty at Simon Fraser University in 1989, and became the founding chair of the Department of Statistics and Actuarial Science there at its establishment in 2001.

 She served as president of the Western North American Region of the International Biometric Society in 2002 and of the Statistical Society of Canada in 2007.

 She became Burnaby Mountain Research Chair at Simon Fraser before moving to Western as dean of science in 2011.

 She stepped down as dean at Western and became vice president for research at Waterloo in 2017.

 Recognition

 Dean was elected as a Fellow of the American Statistical Association in 2007, and in 2010 she was elected as a Fellow of the American Association for the Advancement of Science.

 She is also an elected member of the International Statistical Institute and a Fellow of the Institute of Mathematical Statistics.

 In 2003, she won the CRM-SSC Prize in Statistics of the Centre de Recherches Mathématiques and the Statistical Society of Canada.

 In 2012 she won the Trinidad & Tobago Canadian High Commission Award.

+She was awarded the Gold Medal of the Statistical Society of Canada in 2023.